wilsonzlin/minify-html/README.md

 A fast one-pass in-place HTML minifier written in Rust with advanced whitespace handling.

-Currently in beta, working on documentation and tests.
-Issues and pull requests welcome!
-Guide below is currently WIP.

 ## Features

 - Minification is done in one pass with no backtracking or DOM/AST building.